dreamfactorysoftware/platform-wiki/setup-guide/1-trackers/javascript-tracker/Integrating-Javascript-tags-with-QuBiT-OpenTag.md

 #### 2.2.1 Setting up the event tracking tag to fire at the right time

+We recommend tracking every single event that might occur on a user's journey, including all AJAX events between page loads.
+The SnowPlow event tracking tags were built to do this.

 Log into OpenTag, open up your container and click **+ADD NEW SCRIPT**.
-Give your script a sensible name like 'SnowPlow EventTracker' and selec the checkbox next to **Custom Script**.
+Give your script a sensible name like 'SnowPlow EventTracker' and select the checkbox next to **Custom Script**.

 [[/setup-guide/images/opentag/9.png]]